demisto/demisto-sdk/demisto_sdk/commands/upload/README.md

 * **--override-existing**

-    If true will skip override confirmation prompt while uploading packs.
+    If true, will skip the override confirmation prompt while uploading packs.

 * **--insecure**